-“Have I just seen raw, undefined fear in you?” he smiles, and I can sense his love for me in his voice.
-“Fear that you’ll lose your shiny newness, that you’ll lose your wonder, that you’ll become someone I will talk to my friends about, rather than be the one who I feel close enough to to confide in?
+“Have I just seen fear in you?” he smiles, and I can almost feel the warmth in his voice, warming up my skin.
+“Fear that you’ll lose your shiny newness, that you’ll lose your wonder, that you’ll become someone I will talk to my friends about, rather than be the one I want to talk to?”

 Fear that I’ll soon stand on the street outside his apartment, calling and calling because I just need to touch him again.
 I nod my head.

-When the armour breaks, I curl next to him, my bare skin impregnated with rusty traces of the metal.
+When the armour breaks I curl next to him, my bare skin still covered in rusty traces of the metal.
 I don’t want to be untouchable.

-We both laugh, and I feel easy, and I am happiness, shared happiness.
+I feel easy, and I am happiness, shared happiness.
 I’ve always liked vulnerability, it’s the only land where I can grow love.
-But love is so hard sometimes; and so light now.
+But love is so hard sometimes; and so easy now.

-“If anyone else was acting this way about me, I’d think they were crazy,” I say.
+“If anyone else was acting this way about me, I’d think they were a little crazy,” I say.

 “Yeah, but the difference is that you like me,” he replies.
 “So you like it.”